 2. Add Pepper To Your Curry

-Turmeric, a common curry spice, is naturally high in a wonderful compound called circumin.
-Circumin provides many health benefits, ranging from anti-inflammation to anti-oxidant action.
+Turmeric, a common curry spice, is naturally high in a wonderful compound called curcumin.
+Curcumin provides many health benefits, ranging from anti-inflammation to anti-oxidant action.

 To reap the maximum benefits of eating turmeric, we recommend adding a little pepper!
 This is because pepper naturally enhances the bioavailability of curcumin.
 Thus, we absorb it better.

-TAKE-HOME TIP: For mega flavour sensation and a nutrient kick, add turmeric and pepper to your curries!
+TAKE-HOME TIP: For mega flavor sensation and a nutrient kick, add turmeric and pepper to your curries!

 3. Choose Tea Time Carefully

-We all love a hot cuppa from time to time and there are many good health reasons to justify your favourite brew.
+We all love a hot cuppa from time to time, and there are many good health reasons to justify your favorite brew.

-Whilst tea provides antioxidants and other many health benefits, it also a natural source of tannins.
+While tea provides antioxidants and other many health benefits, it's also a natural source of tannins.

 Tannins are not a problem when consumed alone.
-However, if you drink tea whilst eating food, tannins can interfere with the absorption of certain minerals - particularly iron and calcium.
+However, if you drink tea while eating food, tannins can interfere with the absorption of certain minerals - particularly iron and calcium.

-TAKE-HOME TIP: Enjoy tea on a regular basis but drink it between meals wherever possible.
+TAKE-HOME TIP: Enjoy tea on a regular basis, but drink it between meals whenever possible.